The adults in our family do all of our work – and most of our recreation – via laptop and phone.

 That’s why I took part in the iHomeschool Network’s “5 days of…” Hopscotch series with a look at 5 days of video-game learning.

-Today, we’re talking about how some of our favorite video games have helped Sarah develop her social skills – and her creativity.
+Today, we’re talking about how some of our favorite video games have helped Ashar develop her social skills – and her creativity.

 Video games for social skills and creativity